Powerlearnproject/se-day1-assignment-Skia-001/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is the process of designing, crafting, and optimizing natural language prompts or inputs to interact with artificial intelligence (AI) models, such as language models, chatbots, or other machine learning systems.
 The goal of prompt engineering is to elicit specific, accurate, and relevant responses from AI models, while minimizing errors, biases, and misunderstandings.

-Importance of Prompt Engineering:

-Accurate Results: Well-crafted prompts ensure that AI models provide accurate and relevant responses, which is critical in applications like customer service, language translation, or decision-making systems.
-Reducing Errors and Biases: Prompt engineering helps identify and mitigate errors, biases, and ambiguities in AI responses, leading to more trustworthy and reliable outputs.
-Improved User Experience: Effective prompts enable users to interact with AI models in a more natural and intuitive way, enhancing the overall user experience and adoption rates.
-Increased Efficiency: Optimized prompts reduce the need for repeated queries, corrections, or clarifications, saving time and resources in AI-driven applications.
-Enhanced Transparency and Explainability: Prompt engineering can help uncover the decision-making processes and biases within AI models, promoting transparency and explainability in AI systems.
-Domain Knowledge and Expertise: Prompt engineers can leverage their domain knowledge and expertise to craft prompts that elicit specific, high-quality responses from AI models, even in complex or niche domains.
-Adversarial Robustness: Prompt engineering can help identify and address vulnerabilities in AI models, making them more resilient to adversarial attacks or manipulations.
-Continuous Improvement: The iterative process of prompt engineering enables continuous refinement and improvement of AI models, driving advancements in AI capabilities and applications.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague Prompt: